 There is a wide variety of software and tools available out there, and to help you make the best choice, we have a few recommendations for you –

-Salesmate is a cost-effective marketing automation tool that’ll help you design your dream drip email campaigns.
-It’s not just a marketing tool, but a fine combination of sales CRM and customer service facilities.
+Salesmate is a cost-effective marketing automation tool to help you design your dream drip email campaigns.
+It’s a marketing tool and a fine combination of sales CRM and customer service facilities.

-That means, you don’t have to spend on multiple tools for sales, marketing, and customer service.
+That means you don’t have to spend on multiple sales, marketing, and customer service tools.

 - 45+ triggers, actions, and conditions